-The BMP (ELA 2019) identifies and classifies the existing bushfire hazards within 150 m of the subject site, based on existing vegetation and slope and separation distance to the vegetation.
+The BMP (ELA 2021) identifies and classifies the existing bushfire hazards within 150 m of the subject site, based on existing vegetation and slope and separation distance to the vegetation.

 Based on this information, ELA has assessed potential bushfire scenarios that could affect the subject site.
 The potential bushfire scenarios have been used to inform a bushfire risk assessment (refer to Section 4) and assist in development of appropriate bushfire mitigation responses (refer to Section 5).
-The following bushfire scenarios were assessed:

-- 1. Bushfire approaching the subject site from the west or south; and - 2.
-Bushfire approaching the subject site from the north or east;
+Whilst there is classified vegetation in multiple directions from the subject site, ELA considers that bushfire approaching the subject site from the west or south is the only risk scenario worth considering in this BRMP.
+Vegetation to the north and east is not substantial and is unlikely to pose a significant bushfire risk to the site.

-A description of each potential bushfire scenario is provided in the following subsections and the October-March wind roses for Perth Airport Weather Station (Station No. 009021, approximately 30 km from the subject site) used to identify potential directions of bushfire attack are provided in Appendix B (BoM 2019).
+A description of the potential bushfire scenario is provided in the following subsections and November-February wind roses for Perth Airport Weather Station (Station No. 9021, approximately 30 km from the subject site) used to identify potential directions of bushfire attack are provided in Appendix A (BoM 2021).

-3.1 Scenario 1: Bushfire approaching the subject site from the west or south
+3.1 Scenario - Bushfire approaching subject site from the west or south

 A bushfire may approach the subject site from the west or south through forest and grassland fuel.
-Predominant wind directions from the east early in the day during the bushfire season (BoM 2019) would push the direction of fire spread away from the subject site however south-westerly winds in the afternoon (BoM 2019) would alter the direction of fire spread towards the subject site.
+Predominant wind directions from the east early in the day during the bushfire season (BoM 2021) would push the direction of fire spread away from the subject site however south-westerly winds in the afternoon (BoM 2021) would alter the direction of fire spread towards the subject site.